 Now we get to the most expensive, and time-consuming, a portion of the pharmaceutical drug development process – human clinical trials.

 Before a new drug can enter the clinical trial phases, it must actually get approval from the FDA to do so.
-The pharmaceutical company (called the “sponsor” in regulatory language of clinical trials) has to submit an application called Investigational New Drug.
+The pharmaceutical company (called the “sponsor” in the regulatory language of clinical trials) has to submit an application called Investigational New Drug.
 The formal application, which is necessarily complex and detailed, is the process by which the sponsor (pharmaceutical company) obtains permission to ship an experimental drug to investigators before the New Drug Application is submitted.